d2kshh/Netflix_Content_Intelligence_Platform/README.md

 Copyright © 2026 Daksh Patel

-All rights reserved.
+The source code, documentation, dashboard design, reports, SQL scripts, Python scripts, and original project materials in this repository are the intellectual property of the author unless otherwise stated.

-This repository is provided for portfolio and educational viewing purposes only.
+The Netflix dataset used in this project is publicly available and remains the property of its respective owners.
+It has been used solely for educational and portfolio purposes.

-No part of this project may be copied, modified, redistributed, or used commercially without prior written permission from the author.
+No part of the original work in this repository may be copied, modified, redistributed, or used commercially without prior written permission from the author.